Aniketshinde026/repo1/README.md

 # repo1
-This is sampl repo... just have Funnn.
+This is sample repo... just have Funnn.